CookedSeafood/rogue-sword/README.md

 ## The Item

-An item where `minecraft:custom_data/id` is "rogue_sword:rogue_sword" is considered as a rogue sword.
+An item where `minecraft:custom_data.id` is "rogue_sword:rogue_sword" is considered as a rogue sword.

 An example command that gives a rogue sword to yourslef: